 Louis A. Farrugia - Chairman Vincent Curmi - Vice Chairman Alberto Miceli Farrugia Prof Avv.
-Alberto Stagno d'Alcontres Charles Borg (appointed on 22 February 2018) Marquis Marcus John Scicluna Marshall Dr Max Ganado LL.D. (resigned on 22 February 2018) Michael Farrugia Roderick Chalmers
+Alberto Stagno d'Alcontres Charles Borg Marquis Marcus John Scicluna Marshall Michael Farrugia Roderick Chalmers

 Statement of Directors' responsibilities for the financial statements

 The Directors are required by the Maltese Companies Act, 1995 to prepare financial statements which give a true and fair view of the state of affairs of the Group and the parent Company as at the end of each reporting period and of the profit or loss for that period.